Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

 ## Objectives

-Learn how to quickly configure, install, and run your Embedded agents with basic configuration using Axway Central CLI.
+Learn how to quickly configure, install, and run your Embedded agents with basic configuration using the Axway Central CLI.

 Axway Central CLI and Amplify platform connectivity are required to configure the agent.